prussia.net

 … is that if you want to do a New Thing, you have to choose an Old Thing to stop doing.
 Otherwise you run out of hours in the day.
 And that doesn’t work.

 I’ve written before how I’m starting a business called Skank Media, and the new Topic 9 website is the first project out of the starting gate.
 Certainly since the beginning of this year I’ve been spending more time writing too: 133 posts in January 2008 compared with just 16 a year before.
-I’ve spent more time in dialogs online too, re-establishing links with my community.
+I’ve spent more time in dialogues online too, re-establishing links with my community.

 What’s the Old Thing that’s stopped?